n., plural: non-living things

 Lack of life cycle

 A non-living thing has no life and therefore does not die.
 A non-living thing does not die but it decays.
 Abiotic decomposition, in particular, refers to the degradation of a substance by chemical or physical means.
 Conversely, a living thing dies and decays.
 Death occurs where life ends.
 When a living thing dies, the organs, tissues, and cells cease to function.
-Decay in biological context refers to the decomposition process.
+Decay in a biological context refers to the decomposition process.
 A dead organism decomposes by biodegradation.
 For instance, microbes break down organic materials into simpler forms.

 Non-living things are those lacking the characteristics of life.
 Based on that definition, non-living things include rock, water, sand, glass, and sun.
 None of them shows the characteristics of being alive.
 Others define a non-living thing as that, which used to be part of a living thing.
-For example, coal, wood, rubber, paper, etc. They are considered as non-living things in spite of initially being a part of a living tree.
+For example, coal, wood, rubber, paper, etc. They are considered non-living things in spite of initially being a part of a living tree.

 In ecology, non-living things are one of the constituents of the abiotic components (abiotic factors) of the environment, such as soil and atmosphere.
 They affect the living things in terms of their growth, reproduction, and maintenance.
 The living things, in turn, are called the biotic components or biotic factors.
+In an ecosystem, biotic factors and abiotic factors interact through various ecological processes, such as nutrient cycling, energy transfer, and symbiosis.

 - The 7 Characteristics of Life.
 (2020).
 Retrieved from Pcc.edu website: http://spot.pcc.edu/~jvolpe/b/bi112/lec/examples/112examplesCh1_Ch3.htm